PgBiel/typst-tablex/tablex.typ

 // If false, they draw their own horizontal lines.
 // Defaults to true.
 //
+// rtl: if true, the table is horizontally inverted.
+// That is, cells and vertical linse are placed in the
+// opposite order, and horizontal lines are reversed.
+// Defaults to false.
+//
 // auto-lines: true = applies true to both auto-hlines and
 // auto-vlines; false = applies false to both.
 // Their values override this one unless they are 'auto'.